Last Updated on 19/05/2018 by secretmoona

 The city, also known as the capital of Costa del Sol is full of sunshine and is very popular with young people, fashionistas and beach lovers, as well as those more interested in the rich history of the city.

-The city is going through an ongoing big renovation project so there are lots of work happening, but nothing major to inconvenience your trip.
-These work means that there is a change in the aesthetic of the city.
-The combination of the old (e.g centro historico) and new (port) works well together.
+The city is going through an ongoing big renovation project so there are lots of work happening (2017), but nothing major to inconvenience your trip.
+These works mean that there is a change in the aesthetic of the city.
+The combination of the old (e.g Centro Historico) and new (port) works well together.